 So keep break costs in mind when deciding whether to fix an interest rate and for how long.
 Note that leaving your mortgage on a floating rate means paying higher interest rates; you’d want to be pretty sure you were going to put your house on the market in the next three months.
 Otherwise, you may want to consider refixing for six months.
 If your plans were to change while on a floating rate and you were no longer looking to sell, make sure to refix your rate then.

 If you want to know what your break fees would be, you can ask the bank.
 Don’t worry, they won’t hold it against you!
 However, the quote for break fees is valid for one day only.
 This is because the pricing calculations the banks use are based on current numbers, so the fee changes on a daily basis.
 Use the quote to estimate the approximate fees but don’t expect them to be exact.

-At The Mortgage Lab, we walk our clients through their mortgage refix at no cost.
-Feel free to give your Adviser a call to discuss your options.
+At The Mortgage Lab, we walk our clients through structuring or refixing their mortgage at no cost.
+You don’t need to find all the answers yourself; give one of our advisers a call to discuss your options.